Kirnahar: Education

-Kirnahar has one government sponsored library - Kirnahar Rabindra Smriti Samity Town Library.
-The library was established on 17 August 1941 (32nd Shravana, 1348 B.S.) just after ten days of the demise of great poet Rabindranath Tagore.
-The founder-secretary was Dr.Krishnagopal Chandra.
-In 1957 it became sponsored by the West Bengal Govt.
+Kirnahar has one government sponsored library — Kirnahar Rabindra Smriti Samity Town Library.
+The library was established on 17 August 1941 (32nd Shravana, 1348 B.S.) just ten days after the demise of the notable poet/polymath Rabindranath Tagore.
+The founder-secretary was Krishnagopal Chandra.
+In 1957 it became sponsored by the West Bengal Government.
 Satyaranjan Sengupta was the first employed librarian.
 It was upgraded to a Town Library in 1986.
-At present (March, 2015), the library possesses over 15,000 books and over 1,400 members.
+During 2015, the library possessed over 15,000 books and had over 1,400 members.